Conflux-Chain/CIPs/CIPs/cip-23.md

 ### Summary for difference with EIP-712

 The specification is derived from [EIP-712](https://github.com/ethereum/EIPs/blob/3194278525e4ffec192dd75d3e18bf648e28524e/EIPS/eip-712.md).
-Conflux has the following differences with EIP-712.
+Conflux has the following differences compared to EIP-712.

-- When encoding a bytestring `message ∈ 𝔹⁸ⁿ`, Conflux add a prefix `\x19Conflux Signed Message:\n` instead of `\x19Ethereum Signed Message:\n`.
+- When encoding a bytestring `message ∈ 𝔹⁸ⁿ`, Conflux adds a prefix `\x19Conflux Signed Message:\n` instead of `\x19Ethereum Signed Message:\n`.
 - Rename `EIP712domain` to `CIP23domain`
 - In `CIP23domain`, the `chainId` field must be included.
+The user-agent should refuse to sign a typed data whose `CIP23domain` does not include `chainId` field.

 ### Encoding method